 In order to be a referee or assistant referee at a U9 or U10 game or a Spring U-8 game you must be twelve years of age or older and take either:

 - the Basic Referee Course (8 hours in person), or

 (class duration times are approximate)

 All Referees must be currently registered as a volunteer and must have taken Safe Haven training.
 You must fill out the volunteer registration online before you take a course.
 You will not be able to take the class otherwise.
-You also need to log into eAYSO and register to take a specific class.
+Unless otherwise noted, you also need to log into eAYSO and register to take a specific class.
 (See step #2 below).